THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ![Catalina with working Graphics Acceleration](/images/Catalina.jpeg)

 ## *CRITICAL ISSUE WARNING*
-## The Fan does not work on its own and requires a special SSDT patch to enable the fan.
-Use of EFI release version below 0.1.0 may result in computer overheating resulting in damage.
-USE RELEASE VERSION 0.1.0 OR HIGHER, YOU HAVE BEEN WARNED!!
+## The Fan does not work on its own and requires a special patch.
+Please use EFI release version 0.1.0 or higher to enable automatic Fan operation.

 ##  Basic Usage